theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-vm-image-creation-on-premise.md

 <properties
-   pageTitle="Erstellen eines lokalen Images eines virtuellen Computers für den Azure Marketplace | Microsoft Azure" description="Informationen über die Schritte zum Erstellen eines lokalen Images eines virtuellen Computers und zur Bereitstellung für den Kauf im Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Creating an on-premises virtual machine image for the Azure Marketplace | Microsoft Azure" description="Understand and execute the steps to create an on-premises VM image and deploy to the Azure Marketplace for others to purchase." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"